shellbark hickory

-Uncommon in rich moist soils, even where inundated for a short period of time.
-The Shellbark Hickory is also rarely a cultivated species.
+Uncommon, but preferring valleys and rich moist soils, even where inundated for a short period of time.
+The shellbark hickory is rarely cultivated.

-The Shellbark Hickory Fruit is large, round and somewhat flattened.
+The shellbark hickory fruit is large, round and somewhat flattened.
 Its green husk is thick with a large thick shelled nut on the inside.
+The central stalk of the compound leaf often remains into winter after leaflets have fallen.

 Twigs light orange and hairy.
-In regards to the bark of the Shellbark Hickory, the Latin term lacinia means “cut into shreds”, which in this case references the extremely “shaggy” strips of bark that hang from the mature tree.
+In regards to the bark of the shellbark hickory, the Latin term lacinia means “cut into shreds”, which in this case references the loose plates of bark that peel and hang from the mature tree.

 Ontario Tree Atlas map of non-planted Shellbark Hickory.
 1995-1999.